WHAT IS DYSLEXIA?

 To give you an example of what it feels like to be dyslexic – imagine sitting in your car, stopped at the lights.
 The car next to you moves forward and you put your foot on the brake – because you think you are moving.
 At that moment your brain is not receiving an accurate message about what is happening around you.
 You are experiencing the feeling of dyslexia.

 There is a tremendous amount of shame, embarrassment and humiliation attached to not being able to read and write fluently.
-It is a dyslexic’s worst nightmare to be caught out and exposed in the workforce, school or within the family circle.
+It is a picture thinkers worst nightmare to be caught out and exposed in the workforce, school or within the family circle.

 Why is Dyslexia a Gift?